Flux-pulse-assisted Readout of a Fluxonium Qubit: Introduction

-As the interest in fluxonium qubits as a promising contender for quantum computation continues to grow due to their large anharmonicity and long coherence times, it is increasingly important to optimize all aspects of the fluxonium qubit such as minimizing readout time while increasing the fidelity \cite{bao2022fluxonium, nguyen2022scalable}.
+As the interest in fluxonium qubits as a promising contender for quantum computation continues to grow due to their large anharmonicity and long coherence times, it is increasingly important to optimize all aspects of the fluxonium qubit, such as minimizing readout time while increasing the fidelity \cite{bao2022fluxonium, nguyen2022scalable}.
 At the half flux quantum point, it is desirable to have a small dispersive shift to mitigate dephasing due to residual photons in the readout resonator \cite{wang2019cavity}.
 However, this in turn makes fast readout challenging because longer integration times are required to differentiate the qubit states with high accuracy.
 To combat these opposing requirements, we propose the idea of using a rapid flux pulse to tune the qubit to a flux bias point where there is a large dispersive shift in order to perform the readout.
-Recent work with transmon qubits has demonstrated state-of-the-art measurement fidelity resulting, in part, from dynamic tuning of the qubit frequency in order to reduce the qubit-resonator detuning and thus, increase the dispersive interaction strength \cite{swiadek2023enhancing}.
+Recent work with transmon qubits has demonstrated state-of-the-art measurement fidelity resulting, in part, from dynamic tuning of the qubit frequency in order to reduce the qubit-resonator detuning.
+This dynamical flux tuning subsequently increases the dispersive interaction strength \cite{swiadek2023enhancing}.
 This effect had been experimentally shown previously with transmon architectures in Refs.~\cite{sank2016measurement, krinner2022realizing}, and we now aim to expand the principle to fluxonium qubits.
-We also show this proposal to be robust, not only to variations in energy parameters due to fabrication imperfections, but also in the presence of limited measurement efficiency and quasi-static flux noise.
+We also show this proposal to be robust, not only to variations in energy parameters due to fabrication imperfections, but also in the presence of limited measurement efficiency, quasi-static flux noise, and spontaneous emission into the resonator due to the Purcell effect.
 Ideally, the readout scheme should not be more sensitive to flux noise than other operations, so to put the simulations of quasi-static flux noise in context, we simulate optimized single qubit gates in the presence of this noise, as well \cite{bao2022fluxonium, moskalenko2022high, somoroff2021millisecond, nguyen2022scalable}.